seethroughdev/homebrew-dotfile-generator/README.md

 sh ~/.brew
 ```

-Run your **.Brewfile** by using the new [brew bundle command](https://github.com/Homebrew/homebrew/pull/24107).
+Run your **Brewfile** by using the new [brew bundle command](https://github.com/Homebrew/homebrew/pull/24107).

 ```
-brew bundle /pathto/.Brewfile
+brew bundle /pathto/Brewfile
 ```

-Run your **.CaskFile** the same way:
+Run your **CaskFile** the same way:

 ```
-brew bundle /pathto/.Caskfile
+brew bundle /pathto/CaskFile
 ```